ibm-cloud-docs/activity-tracker/event_types.md

 # Event types
 {: #event_types}

-In {{site.data.keyword.atracker_full_notm}}, you can differentiate events by scope as global or location-based events, and by operational impact as management or data events.
+In {{site.data.keyword.at_full_notm}}, you can differentiate events by scope as global or location-based events, and by operational impact as management or data events.
 {: shortdesc}

 Events can be classified as `management` or `data` events.